MGI-tech-bioinformatics/stLFR_v1/README.md

 Usage
 -------
-1. Make sure 'path' file on a right format, you can refer the standard format is un sh work.sh
+1. Make sure 'path' file on a right format, you may refer to 'path' file in example.

+2. Run the automatical delivery script. sh work.sh

 License